Rubin causal model: The perfect doctor

 Consider the use of the perfect doctor as an assignment mechanism.
 The perfect doctor knows how each subject will respond to the drug or the control and assigns each subject to the treatment that will most benefit her.
 The perfect doctor knows this information about a sample of patients:

 Based on this knowledge she would make the following treatment assignments:

 The perfect doctor distorts both averages by filtering out poor responses to both the treatment and control.
 The difference between means, which is the supposed average causal effect, is distorted in a direction that depends on the details.
 For instance, a subject like Laila who is harmed by taking the drug would be assigned to the control group by the perfect doctor and thus the negative effect of the drug would be masked.

 Conclusion

 The causal effect of a treatment on a single unit at a point in time is the difference between the outcome variable with the treatment and without the treatment.
 The Fundamental Problem of Causal Inference is that it is impossible to observe the causal effect on a single unit.
 You either take the aspirin now or you don't.
 As a consequence, assumptions must be made in order to estimate the missing counterfactuals.

-The Rubin causal model has also been connected to instrumental variables (Angrist, Imbens, and Rubin, 1996) and other techniques for causal inference.
-For more on the connections between the Rubin causal model, structural equation modeling, and other statistical methods for causal inference, see Morgan and Winship (2007) and Pearl (2000).
+The Rubin causal model has also been connected to instrumental variables (Angrist, Imbens, and Rubin, 1996), negative controls, and other techniques for causal inference.
+For more on the connections between the Rubin causal model, structural equation modeling, and other statistical methods for causal inference, see Morgan and Winship (2007), Pearl (2000), Peters et al. (2017), and Ibeling & Icard (2023).
 Pearl (2000) argues that all potential outcomes can be derived from Structural Equation Models (SEMs) thus unifying econometrics and modern causal analysis.